Russell-Waterhouse/blog/content/post/js_jail.md

 anyway.
 How do you trust all of your dependencies when package-lock.json is thousands of lines long?
 How many NPM hacks and supply-chain attacks do we have to endure before we have to change?
 Evidently, more than we've endured so far.
+We didn't learn anything from leftpad, nothing has changed.

 And we said that because so much is written based on web tech, we can't change anything about CSS or HTML or JavaScript, and then we killed flash, a